The Narrow Road (2022 film)

 The Narrow Road (窄路微塵) is a 2022 Hong Kong drama film and the second full-length feature directed by Lam Sum.
-Set during the early days of the Covid pandemic, it tells the story of Chak (Louis Cheung) who struggles to keep his cleaning company afloat.
+Set during the early days of the COVID-19 pandemic, it tells the story of Chak (Louis Cheung) who struggles to keep his cleaning company afloat.
 In the midst of the challenge, he develops a bond with a newly hired cleaner Candy (Angela Yuen) who is his neighbour and also a single mother.
 The film had its world premiere at the Edinburgh International Film Festival on 19 August 2022.

+Plot

+In the early days of the pandemic, Chak, struggling to keep his cleaning company afloat, hires single mother Candy.
+But as the chemistry between them develops, Candy finds it hard to abandon the survival tactics of deception she's always needed to get by.